ajeldorado/falco-matlab/README.md

 # FALCO
 Fast Linear Least-Squares Coronagraph Optimization code

-Please acknowledge the use of FALCO if you use it in any work.
-Please cite FALCO if you use FALCO as part of the work.
+Please cite FALCO if you use it as part of the work for a publication.
 For now, the paper to cite is the SPIE Conference Proceeding for the 2018 SPIE Astronomical Telescopes + Instrumentation conference.
 The citation will not be available until July 2018.
 The talk will be:
 “Fast linearized coronagraph optimizer (FALCO) I: a software toolbox for rapid coronagraphic design and wavefront correction” Paper 10698-101 by A.J.
 Riggs